The BC provincial election in 2020 was on October 24th. Given the state of the world and COVID-19, this was a British Columbia election like no other!

 Regardless of whether it was a good time for an election, and whether people wanted one or not, an election happened.

 The following is a comprehensive list of 2020 election candidates of the major political parties organized by electoral district.

-Note: Current MLAs who appear to be running again this year are marked with a “*”.
+Note: Current MLAs running again are marked with a “*”.
 Information below is subject to change.
 Visit the official website of each political party for the most up-to-date information.